 Publication of these findings will further inform key stakeholders, allowing the incorporation of patient voice into the decision making regarding the drug approval process and access.

-The project design for the Caregiver Preference Study incorporated various stakeholders, including industry partners, regulatory, and parents of children with Sanfilippo Syndrome.
+The study’s project design incorporated various stakeholders, including industry partners, regulatory, and parents of children with Sanfilippo Syndrome.

 More than 150 caregivers completed the quantitative survey and their response analyzed for the study.